Tekcoder/OC_P7/readme.md

 	3. Put focus on user's location [done]

 	4. If restaurants aren't visible, don't put them in the menu.
-Else show them in the menu [done]
+Else show them in the menu [almost done]

 	5. When you click on a restaurant, show its google street view photo

-	6. Filter tool display restaurant b/w X and Y stars.
+	6. Filter tool display restaurant b/w X and Y stars. [almost done]

 ## STEP 2: ADD RESTAURANTS AND REVIEWS